MagedMohamedTurk/Turbomachinery-Rotors-Balancing/README.md

 Every rotating component such as impellers, discs of a motor, turbine, or compressor has a center of gravity in which the mass is distributed, and it has a center of rotation which is the line between their bearings.
 At the manufacturing phase, they never coincide.
 But why?
-Simple answer: it's too expensive to machine each component to have the same centerline of mass and rotation.
+Simple answer: it's too expensive to machine each component to have the same centreline of mass and rotation.
 Second, bearings and impellers are usually made by different manufacturers at different places.
 However, even though the equipment is produced by the same company, their installation setup impacts the balance and thus the center of rotation of the equipment.
-Ubalance problem
+### Unbalance problem
 Why should we be concerned about unbalanced rotors?
 It generates large centrifugal forces on the rotor and bearings, resulting in high stresses on the bearings and other rotating parts of the machine.
 They lead to premature failure!
 Unplanned shutdowns happen, high-risk damages endanger lives and assets.
 ### Flexible Rotors